ska-sa/katgpucbf/doc/dev-guide.rst

 Raising the Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For contributions from within the organisation, the steps are:
+For contributions from within the organisation, the steps are below.
+There should normally be a Jira ticket associated with the change.
+For very minor changes (such as updating a dependency or fixing a typo in documentation) it is acceptable to make a PR without an associated ticket, in which case Jira-related instructions can be ignored.

 1. Ensure you have the latest ``main`` in your local directory.
 2. Develop your contribution on a branch off ``main``.